 The cost of R22 is increasing because of the reducing supply, and will no longer be available for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

 If your air conditioner was produced after January 2010, the R22 refrigerant phase-out probably won’t affect you.
 However, if your air conditioning system was produced before January 2010, you have a couple options:

 1) Purchase an upgraded, more environmentally-friendly system, which uses the approved A/C refrigerant.

 2) Call an HVAC company to replace the parts in your current air conditioner to help make it compatible with approved A/C refrigerant.
 However, this is not recommended because it could nullify your warranty(ies).

 3) Continue to use recycled R22 until 2020.

 READY TO BE DONE WITH IT?

-	If you don’t want to stress about the issue of your refrigerant being phased-out, or you don’t want to worry about the increasing costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Service Experts Heating & Air Conditioning today and we’ll come out and provide you a complimentary in-home estimate on a new AC system, just in time for spring!
+If you don’t want to have to worry about the issue of your refrigerant being phased-out, or you don’t want to stress about the increasing costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Service Experts Heating & Air Conditioning today and we’ll come out and provide you a complimentary in-home estimate on a new air conditioning system, just in time for spring!